mindfultatiana/sfguide-data-engineering-with-notebooks/README.md

 # Data Engineering with Notebooks
 This repository contains the code for the *Data Engineering with Notebooks* Snowflake Quickstart.
+I built a production ready CI/CD pipeline for notebooks in Snowflake.

-### ➡️ For overview, prerequisites, and to learn more, complete this end-to-end tutorial [Data Engineering with Notebooks](https://quickstarts.snowflake.com/guide/data_engineering_with_notebooks/index.html?index=..%2F..index#0) on quickstarts.snowflake.com.
+### ➡️ For overview, prerequisites, and to learn more, complete this end-to-end tutorial [Data Engineering with Notebooks](https://www.snowflake.com/en/developers/guides/data-engineering-with-notebooks/#0) on quickstarts.snowflake.com.

 ___
 Here is an overview of what we'll build in this tutorial: